Progent: Securing AI Agents with Privilege Control: Experimental Evaluation

-We now evaluate \system{}-LLM on AgentDojo~\cite{debenedetti2024agentdojo} and ASB~\cite{zhang2024agent}.
-We use the same settings as in \cref{sec:eval} but replacing manually written policies with LLM-generated ones.
-Unless otherwise mentioned, we use gpt-4o as both the LLM for policy generation and the underlying LLM of the agents.

-\paragraph{Overall Effectiveness of LLM-Generated Policies.} In \cref{fig:auto-policy-overall}, we show the utility and ASR scores of \system{}-LLM, and compare it with the no defense baseline. \system{}-LLM maintains the utility and significantly reduce the ASR.
-This is because the LLM-generated policies can successfully identify the necessary tools for the user task, allowing their use while blocking unnecessary ones to reduce attack surface.
-This highlights the potential of LLMs in assisting users in crafting \system{} policies.
-We further investigate the failure cases of the LLM-generated policies in ASB.
-Most of these failures occur because the names and descriptions of the injected attack tools are very similar to those of benign tools and appear closely related to the user tasks.
-Therefore, it is difficult for LLM to identify these attack tools without the prior knowledge of which tools are trusted.
-This reaffirms the necessity of human insights to craft policies that provably reduce the ASR to zero, eliminating all considered attacks.
+\cref{fig:asb} shows the comparison results on ASB. \system{} maintains the utility scores comparable to the no-defense setting.
+This is because our policies do not block the normal functionalities required for the agent to complete benign user tasks.
+Specifically, the LLM-generated policies can successfully identify the necessary tools for the user task and allow their use. \system{} also significantly reduces ASR from 70.3\% to 3.9\%.
+We further investigate the failure cases of the LLM-generated policies.
+Most of these failures occur because the names and descriptions of the attack tool calls are very similar to those of benign tools and appear closely related to the user tasks.
+Therefore, we believe it is difficult to identify these attack tool calls even for humans, without the prior knowledge of which tool calls are trusted.
+We also experiment with using \system{}'s policy to express manual rules enhanced with additional human insights.
+These manually defined policies can provably reduce the ASR to 0\%.
+The prior defenses are ineffective in reducing ASR, a result consistent with the original paper of ASB~\cite{zhang2024agent}.